lukitos/lawyerbot-api/README.md

 # DBConfig
-A command line tool to help you get your node database tools up and running!
+A command line tool to help you get your node database tools up and runnings!

 ## Currently works with:
  - KnexJS